trothr/ductwork/Functions.md

 'buffer' is a pointer to a record data buffer.

-'buflen' is to an integer indicating the length of the record (for output) or the size of the buffer (for input).
+`buflen` is to an integer indicating the length of the record (for output) or the size of the buffer (for input).
 On return, input functions will have replaced the size available with the actual size of the record.